Updated: Jul 7

 Most of us carry around some form of pain or suffering.
 Suffering can actually be the strongest motivator for your personal growth, and therefore your "best friend."
-Let me explain in more detail …
+However, you have always the choice to end suffering at any time, and it is also not needed to grow your level of consciousness (LOC).
+Let me explain in more detail below.

 However, let's first clarify on the definition and terminology.